rishita-7/Personal-Finance-Dashboard/README.md

 # Personal-Finance-Dashboard

-A Personal Finance Dashboard built with Python, Pandas, and Streamlit for interactive data visualization.
+A real-time Personal Finance Dashboard built with Streamlit, Pandas, Matplotlib, and Seaborn.
+This project dynamically generates, analyzes, and visualizes personal financial transactions to demonstrate data analytics and visualization skills.
 Track income, expenses, and savings with dynamic charts using Seaborn and Matplotlib.